Simon Crean: Early life and education

-Crean was born in Melbourne, the son of Frank Crean, a federal Labor MP from 1951 to 1977, who was both Treasurer and Deputy Prime Minister in the Whitlam Government from 1972 to 1975.
-One of his two brothers, David Crean, was formerly a Member of the Tasmanian Parliament.
-His other brother, Stephen Crean, died while skiing alone at Charlotte Pass, New South Wales in 1985, aged 38; his body was not found for two years.
+Crean was born in Melbourne on 26 February 1949.
+He was one of three sons born to Mary (née Findlay) and Frank Crean.
+His father was a federal Labor MP from 1951 to 1977, who served periods as Treasurer and Deputy Prime Minister in the Whitlam government.
+One of his brothers, David Crean, a medical doctor, was a Member of the Tasmanian Parliament.
+His other brother, Stephen Crean, a public servant, died while skiing alone at Charlotte Pass, New South Wales, in 1985, aged 38; his body was not found for two years.

-Crean was educated at Melbourne High School, before going on to Monash University where he graduated with a Bachelor of Economics and Bachelor of Laws.
+Crean grew up in the inner Melbourne suburb of Middle Park.
+He was educated at Melbourne High School, before going to Monash University where he graduated with a Bachelor of Economics and Bachelor of Laws.

 Trade unionist

 Following his graduation from Monash University, Crean worked in several roles with various trade unions, before becoming an official within the Storeman and Packers Union (SPU).
-In 1977, his father, Frank Crean, retired from Federal politics.
-Simon contested the Labor preselection for his father's comfortably safe seat of Melbourne Ports, but lost to former Victorian Labor Leader Clyde Holding, who went on to win the seat.
+In 1977, aged 28, he stood for ALP preselection to succeed his father in the seat of Melbourne Ports, widely considered a safe Labor seat.
+He was defeated for preselection by former ALP state leader Clyde Holding, with Holding winning the ballot by 36 votes to 34.

 In 1979, Crean was elected General Secretary of the SPU, which entitled him to a seat on the board of the Australian Council of Trade Unions (ACTU).

-In 1981, Crean was elected as ACTU Vice President, before in 1985 winning election as ACTU President.
-In this role, he played a key role in negotiating numerous agreements on wages and other industrial issues as part of the Prices and Incomes Accord with the Government of Prime Minister Bob Hawke, himself a former ACTU President.
+He was elected ACTU vice-president in 1981, before in 1985 winning election as ACTU president.
+In this position, he played a key role in negotiating numerous agreements on wages and other industrial issues as part of the Prices and Incomes Accord with the Government of Prime Minister Bob Hawke, himself a former ACTU president.

+As ACTU president, Crean served on the board of Qantas from 1987 to 1990 and on the board of the Australian Industry Development Corporation from 1988 to 1990.

 Political career

-Hawke and Keating Governments
+Hawke and Keating governments

 Ahead of the 1990 election, Crean was easily selected as the Labor candidate for the safe seat of Hotham; he was elected to Parliament on 24 March, and immediately entered the Cabinet as Minister for Science and Technology.
-He became Minister for Primary Industries and Energy in 1991, retaining this job when Paul Keating replaced Bob Hawke as Prime Minister in December 1991.
-After Labor's victory at the 1993 election, Keating moved Crean to become Minister for Employment, Education and Training, a role he would hold until 1996.
+He became Minister for Primary Industries and Energy in 1991, retaining this job when Paul Keating replaced Bob Hawke as prime minister in December 1991.
+After Labor's victory at the 1993 election, Keating moved Crean to become Minister for Employment, Education and Training, a role he held until 1996.